Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

  | 🏆 18 ops/s | 3.7 ops/s | 3.5 ops/s |  1.3 ops/s   |
  </div>

-## Quickest way to insert element into array
+## Quickest way to insert elements into array

 So let's assume that our `workout` array is already blazingly-fast-ninja-style-filled<sup>🥷🏻⚡</sup>.